 Your eight-digit reference number can be found at the top of your course offer letter or email from the University and must be included on your scholarship application.

-No, our scholarships do not cover the expense of a Foundation year and students that have been awarded a scholarship must meet the conditions of their course offer prior to benefiting from the scholarship (ie IELTS , Foundation Year, Pre-sessional English courses).
-We also do not offer scholarships for courses with in-built Masters degrees.
+No, students that have been awarded a scholarship must meet the conditions of their course offer prior to benefiting from the scholarship.

 All of the scholarships listed on our scholarship webpages are only open to applicants that have not yet started their studies at the University of Westminster.
-Opportunities for our current students can be found on the Scholarships for current students pages.
+Funding options for our current students can be found on our Other Funding Options page.